Thund3rHawk/ChatBreeze/README.md

    - Receive notifications for new messages.
 ## Contributing

 Contributions are always welcome!

-- Fork the repository.
-- Create a new branch for your feature or bugfix.
-- Commit your changes and push them to your fork.
-- Open a pull request to the main repository.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.